MRU-Dev-Circle/ProjectMRU/README.md

 - New to DigitalOcean?
 Receive USD $100 in infrastructure credit at https://do.co/hacktoberfest100.

 ## What to do??💪
-- To earn your Hacktoberfest tee or tree reward, you must register and make four valid pull requests (PRs) between October 1-31 (in any time zone). - PRs can be made to any public repo on GitHub, not only the ones with issues labeled Hacktoberfest.
+- To earn your Hacktoberfest tee or to plant a tree, you must register and make four valid pull requests (PRs) between October 1-31 (in any time zone). - PRs can be made to any public repo on GitHub, not only the ones with issues labeled Hacktoberfest.
 - If a maintainer reports your pull request as spam or behavior not in line with the project’s code of conduct, you will be ineligible to participate.
 - This year, the first 70,000 participants who successfully complete the challenge will be eligible to receive a prize.

 ### How to contribute to this project
 Here are 3 quick and painless ways to contribute to this project:

-* Add your name to the `CONTRIBUTORS.md` file
+* Add your name to the `CONTRIBUTORS.md` file.
-* Add a profile page to the `profiles` directory
+* Add a profile page to the `profiles` directory.
-* Create a simple "Hello, World" script in a language of your choice
+* Create a simple "Hello, World" script in a language of your choice.

 Choose one or all 3, make a pull request for your work and wait for it to be merged!

 ### Getting started
-* Fork this repository (Click the Fork button in the top right of this page, click your Profile Image)
+* Fork this repository (Click the Fork button in the top right of this page, click your Profile Image).
-* Clone your fork down to your local machine
+* Clone your fork down to your local machine.

 ```markdown
 git clone https://github.com/your-username/ProjectMRU.git
 ```

-* Create a branch
+* Create a branch.

 ```markdown
 git checkout -b branch-name
 ```

-* Make your changes (choose from any task below)
+* Make your changes (choose from any task below).
-* Commit and push
+* Commit and push.

 ```markdown
 git add .